What is the immune system?

 For more information on how zinc may help to support your immune system, or if you're interested in learning about autoimmunity, read our dedicated article here.

 Selenium is an antioxidant mineral found in foods like Brazil nuts, seafood, poultry, eggs, seeds and soy products.
 It has long been associated with lower resistance to infection and there is increasing evidence to suggest it can strengthen the immune response in a number of ways.11 The antioxidant properties of selenium also help reduce oxidative stress (cell damage caused by free radicals) which has been linked to chronic diseases like heart disease and Alzheimer's.
 It is thought selenium helps neutralise excess free radicals and has a protective effect on cells.
-It also has an antiviral action; needed to make antibodies.
+It also has an antiviral action, as it's needed to make antibodies.

-This mineral, found in nuts, seeds, wholegrains, green vegetables and pulses, plays a key role in the immune system helping to support vital protective cell functions and reduce inflammation in the body.
+This mineral, found in nuts, seeds, wholegrains, green vegetables and pulses, plays a key role in the immune system, helping to support vital protective cell functions and reduce inflammation in the body.
 Research involving the elderly and athletes has shown those deficient in magnesium experienced compromised immunity, putting them at greater risk of illness.12

 The bottom line